Research Goals

 My research leverages deep learning to decode the complex information captured by single-molecule sequencing technologies.
 By integrating this flavor of data with deep learning, I aim to build predictive models that can assist both researchers and clinicians in understanding genomic diseases.

-I focus on developing and applying single-molecule approaches to probe the fundamental mechanisms underlying genome maintenance and regulation.
-These tools enable direct visualization of chromatin dynamics, DNA-protein interactions, and the structural changes underlying crucial genomic processes.
+I focus on developing approaches to probe the fundamental mechanisms underlying genome maintenance and regulation in health and disease.
+These tools enable measurements of chromatin dynamics, DNA-protein interactions, and the structural changes underlying crucial genomic processes.

 3. Uncovering Function and Regulation of Repetitive DNA and the "Dark Genome"